uc-cdis/gen3.org/content/resources/user/submit-data.md

 ![manifest](manifest_example.png)

-	>__Note:__ If you want to authorize the access to the files, you need to add consent groups in `authz` and `acl`.
+>__NOTE:__ If you want to authorize the access to the files, you need to add consent groups in `authz` and `acl`.
 In other words, if you want a bucket to be tied to a project, you can index all the files with the project's `authz`.
 `authz` and `acl` are an Arborist resource or a Gen3 path following the Gen3 structure of programs and projects.
 The Gen3 resource path in the `authz` field must be able to map to user-permissions provided during an authorization sync (e.g. from dbGaP or a `user.yaml`). `acl` is only advised if you want to customize access to individual objects within a bucket, since IAM permissions will generally apply to all objects within a bucket.
 Please contact us if more information are required.
 If the bucket contains too many files to download locally, [CTDIS-owned scripts](https://github.com/uc-cdis/cloud-automation/blob/master/doc/bucket-manifest.md) can generate an object manifest of an s3 bucket in cloud-automation.

 2. The manifest needs to be indexed, which is done by uploading the TSV file using the [Gen3 python SDK](https://github.com/uc-cdis/gen3sdk-python/blob/master/README.md#indexing-manifest) (not the gen3-client) or in the [user interface (UI)](https://gen3.datacommons.io/indexing).
 If the UI does not appear on your commons (after replacing the core url), please get in contact with us to set up the environment.